 Do you buy makeup to look pretty for a date or to make you look more professional at work?
 Do you buy makeup out of habit or buy it whenever you feel down, as a pick-me-up?

 Make sure that you have a valid reason for purchasing cosmetics.
 If you have a false impression that makeup will make you feel better, you must try to break this shopping habit.

 13. Try It Before You Buy It

 Not too long ago, I ran out of blush so I went up to the store to buy more.
 I picked out a shade that I thought looked similar to the one I had purchased before.
 Wrong!
 The bright shade made me look like a clown.
 Had I tried this item before I made the purchase, I would have saved myself $25.
 I also could have prevented another trip back to the store to buy more.

 Some stores and brands offer refunds if the product doesn’t meet expectations.
 Learn more about stores and brands’ policies, to see if you can return items you don’t like.

 14. Only Buy the Most Important Products

 I don’t wear a lot of makeup, but I do like to wear blush.
 It makes me look more vibrant and alive, and so I don’t mind spending a little more money on blush.
-Similarly, I have a friend who only wears mascara, so all of her makeup budget goes towards mascara.
-Choose the important products and treat them as a splurge, or the only makeup you purchase at all.
+Similarly, I have a friend who only wears mascara, so all of her makeup budget goes toward mascara.
+Choose the important products and treat them as a splurge – or the only makeup you purchase at all.